ligolang/ligo/tools/debugger/vscode-plugin/README.md

 ...
 ```

-However, usually you might prefer using the auto-filled values like `{AskOnStart}` that would request the actual value upon starting a debug session.
+However, usually you might prefer using the auto-filled values like `(*@AskOnStart@*)` that would request the actual value upon starting a debug session.

 In both cases you can use complex expressions, e.g. `{ a = 1; b = 2 }` for record definition or even `let x = 9 in x * x + 5` in Cameligo.
 The dialect of the passed expressions must match the dialect of the contract.